 - Single-year program proposal page limits: Single-year proposals using PRM's templates must not exceed 15 pages in length (Times New Roman 12 point font, one inch margins on all sides).
 If the applicant does not use PRM's recommended templates, proposals must not exceed 10 pages in length.
-Organizations may choose to attach work plans, activity calendars, and/or logical frameworks as addendums/appendices to the proposal but are not required to do so.
+Organizations may choose to attach work plans, activity calendars, and/or logical frameworks as addendums/appendices to the proposal, but are not required to do so.
 These attachments do not count toward the page limit total; however, annexes cannot be relied upon as a key source of program information.
 The proposal narrative must be able to stand on its own in the application process.
-Proposals exceeding the page limit will not be considered. - PRM recommends proposals be submitted in Adobe PDF, as Microsoft Word documents may sometimes produce different page lengths based on software versions and configurations. - Exceeding page length limits, including through the inclusion of cover pages, will result in disqualification. - All proposals, and required documents, must be in English.
+For multi-year funding application instructions, see section (e) below.
+Proposals exceeding the page limit will not be considered. - PRM strongly recommends application packages be submitted in Adobe PDF, as Microsoft Word documents may sometimes produce different page lengths based on software versions and configurations. - Exceeding page length limits, including through the inclusion of cover pages, will result in disqualification. - All documents must be in English.